matrix-org/matrix-appservice-irc/docs/debug_api.md

 #### Response Body

 If a disconnection was successful, the bridge will emit "null".
-Otherwise it may emit an error message in plaintext.
+Otherwise, it may emit an error message in plaintext.

 ### `POST /reapUsers`